 Write Google Ads Copy with AI

 Paste your product, offer and target keyword into @vustbot in Telegram and ask for Google Ads copy within character limits — 30-character headlines, 90-character descriptions.
-Regenerate with another model for a second variant pool, and pay per action in sparks with the price visible up front; no subscription, no new account.
+Regenerate with another model for a second variant pool, and pay per action in Balance with the price visible up front; no subscription, no new account.

 Google Ads copy is a compression problem: 30 characters per headline, 90 per description, and the keyword has to survive the squeeze.
 Character-capped prompting is precisely where a strong model beats a tired human at variant fifteen.